How Does an Air Compressor Work?

 The air compressor is just one part of the air compression system.

-- Receiver tank: This serves as storage for the compressed air until there is demand.
+• Wet Receiver Tank: This serves as storage for the compressed air until there is demand.

-- Dry air tank: While not every air compression system requires a second dry air storage tank, if the demand for compressed air is high, an additional storage tank will ensure treated compressed air is readily available when needed.
+• Dry air tank with regulator: While not every compressed air system requires a second dry air storage tank, if the demand for compressed air is fluctuating, an additional storage tank will ensure treated compressed air is readily available when needed and reduce wear & tear on the compressor and controls.

-- Condensate traps: Moisture that is removed from the treated air via the aftercooler, filters and air dryer must be removed from the system to avoid contamination and corrosion.
-Condensate traps and drains discharge free water and moisture as they are removed from the airflow.
+• Condensate traps: Moisture that is removed from the compressed air via the aftercooler, filters and air dryer must be removed from the system to avoid contamination and corrosion.
+Condensate traps and drains discharge the liquid water as it’s removed from the airstream.

 How Your Compressor Knows When to Start and Stop